Skip to main content

 FROM node:18-alpine

-β€’ Sets the base image
+β€’ Sets the base image and starts a build stage

-β€’ every Dockerfile starts with FROM
+β€’ every Dockerfile begins with FROM (after optional ARG/parser directives)

 RUN

-RUN apt-get update &&
+RUN apt-get update && \

-apt-get install -y curl
+apt-get install -y curl |

-β€’ Executes commands during build time
+β€’ Executes commands during image build and commits the result as a new layer

 CMD